 Now, almost all of us use Wikipedia, and on the whole it’s an absolutely wonderful resource.
 You can find some quick info about almost anything.
 Articles are usually edited to be more accurate than inaccurate, even the if the top experts in a field have not been invited as authors.

 But at times Wikipedia badly disappoints us.
 On quite rare occasion (at least we like to think rare), an entry is grossly inaccurate, and egregiously misleading.
 (A case in point, within the wheelhouse of MindOverMystery, involves the complex Franklin Savings and Loan scandal out of Nebraska from the late 1980’s.
 Wikipedia’s entry on that case is an embarrassment of inaccuracy.)

-More often, Wikipedia disappoints by thin scholarship and lack of critical analysis.
+More often, Wikipedia disappoints by thin research and lack of critical analysis.
 The writers mean well, the entry has some value, but if you took it as your only source on an issue or event you would never develop a rich understanding.

 To show how subtle Narrative hangs by a thread, by a word, and by interpretation, let’s dissect select passages from this Wikipedia summary.